Sammy Wilson (politician): Personal life

-Wilson was born in Belfast, Northern Ireland, the son of Alexander Wilson, pastor of Bangor Elim Pentecostal Church.
-Both of his parents died of Alzheimer's disease.
-He was educated at Methodist College in Belfast, and then went on to study Economics and Politics at both Queen's University of Belfast and Stranmillis University College.
+Samuel Wilson was born in Belfast, Northern Ireland, the son of Alexander (Sandy) Wilson, pastor of Elim Pentecostal Church in Bangor.
+Both of his parents had Alzheimer's disease.
+He was educated at Methodist College in Belfast, and then went on to study economics and politics at both Queen's University of Belfast and Stranmillis University College.
 Wilson's first job was a teaching post at Grosvenor Grammar School.
-He later became the Head of Economics at the school, and also served as Assistant Chief Examiner for A-Level Economics for the CCEA exam board in Northern Ireland.
+He later became the head of economics at the school, and also served as Assistant Chief Examiner for A-Level Economics for the CCEA exam board in Northern Ireland.

 In May 1996, the Sunday World published a series of candid holiday photographs showing Wilson and his girlfriend naked.
 Wilson subsequently sued the paper for damages, which were settled out of court.
 Two years after the incident, at the inaugural sitting of the Northern Ireland Assembly, Martin McGuinness of Sinn Féin addressed the Assembly by saying "It is also very good to come across someone like Mr Sammy Wilson, whom I have never met, and it is great to see him today with his clothes on."